JIAXINGUY/aaronstevenwhite.github.io/papers.md

 **White, A.S.** 2019.
 [Nothing's wrong with believing (or hoping) whether](https://ling.auf.net/lingbuzz/004572/current.pdf).
 Under revision for *Semantics and Pragmatics*.

 Govindarajan, V.S., B. Van Durme, & **A.S.
 White**.
 2019.
-[Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements](https://arxiv.org/pdf/1901.11429.pdf).
-To appear in *Transactions of the Association for Computational Linguistics*.
+[Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements](http://www.mitpressjournals.org/doi/pdf/10.1162/tacl_a_00285). *Transactions of the Association for Computational Linguistics* 7: 501–517.

 Vashishtha, S., B. Van Durme, & **A.S.
 White**.
 2019.
 [Fine-Grained Temporal Relation Extraction](https://www.aclweb.org/anthology/P19-1280).
 In *Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019)*, Florence, Italy, July 29-31, 2019.